SAMtoBAM/PAQman/README.md

 genomeval -g genome.fa -l long-reads.fq.gz -x ont -1 illumina.R1.fq.gz -2 illumina.R2.fq.gz -b eukaryota -w 30000 -s 10000 -r TTAGGG -p genome -o genomeval_output -c yes

 Required inputs:
--a --assembly        Genome assemly in fasta format (*.fa / *.fasta / *.fna) and can be gzipped (*.gz) -l --longreads    Long reads used for assembly in fastq or fasta format  (*.fa / *.fasta / *.fna / *.fastq / *.fq) and can be gzipped (*.gz)
+-a | --assembly     Genome assemly in fasta format (*.fa / *.fasta / *.fna) and can be gzipped (*.gz) -l | --longreads    Long reads used for assembly in fastq or fasta format  (*.fa / *.fasta / *.fna / *.fastq / *.fq) and can be gzipped (*.gz)

+Recommended inputs:
+-x | --platform     Long-read technology to determine mapping mapping parameters.
+Choose between 'ont' or 'pacbio-hifi' or 'pacbio-clr' (default: ont)
+-b | --buscodb      Name of BUSCO database to be used (default: eukaryota) -t | --threads      Number of threads for tools that accept this option (default: 1) -r | --repeat       Telomeric repeat pattern (default: TTAGGG)

 Optional parameters:
--x --platform     Long-read technology to determine mapping mapping parameters.
-Choose between 'ont' or 'pacbio-hifi' or 'pacbio-clr' (default: ont)
--1 --pair1        Paired end illumina reads; first pair.
-Used by Merqury, CRAQ and coverage analysis (Recommended) -2 --pair2        Paired end illumina reads; second pair.
-Used by Merqury, CRAQ and coverage analysis (Recommended) -b --buscodb      Name of BUSCO database to be used (default: eukaryota) -w --window       Number of basepairs for window averaging for coverage (default: 30000) -s --slide        Number of basepairs for the window to slide for coverage (default: 10000) -r --repeat       Telomeric repeat pattern (default: TTAGGG) -p --prefix       Prefix for output (default: name of assembly file (-a) before the fasta suffix) -o --output       Name of output folder for all results (default: genomeeval_output) -t --threads      Number of threads for tools that accept this option (default: 1) -c --cleanup      Remove a large number of files produced by each of the tools.
-Choose between 'yes' or 'no' (default: 'yes') -h --help         Print this help message
+-1 | --pair1        Paired end illumina reads in fastq format; first pair.
+Used by Merqury, CRAQ and coverage analysis (Recommended).
+Can be gzipped (*.gz)
+-2 | --pair2        Paired end illumina reads in fastq format; second pair.
+Used by Merqury, CRAQ and coverage analysis (Recommended).
+Can be gzipped (*.gz)
+-w | --window       Number of basepairs for window averaging for coverage (default: 30000) -s | --slide        Number of basepairs for the window to slide for coverage (default: 10000) -p | --prefix       Prefix for output (default: name of assembly file (-a) before the fasta suffix) -o | --output       Name of output folder for all results (default: genomeeval_output) -c | --cleanup      Remove a large number of files produced by each of the tools.
+Choose between 'yes' or 'no' (default: 'yes')
+-h | --help         Print this help message
 ```